onestardao/WFGY/Avatar/docs/README.md

 This hub does **not** claim:

-1. that all future docs pages already exist
+1. that all future Docs pages already exist
-2. that docs alone are enough to understand the whole project
+2. that Docs alone are enough to understand the whole project
-3. that current docs already replace the packed master
+3. that current Docs already replace the packed master
-4. that current docs already cover every future branch workflow
+4. that current Docs already cover every future branch workflow
 5. that current branch ergonomics are universally final
-6. that docs pages remove the need for research or eval
+6. that Docs pages remove the need for Research or Eval

 This hub is a bounded operational center.